What is eco building?

 Solar panels can be connected (via a heat exchange tank) to a water radiator system, but their best use for heating is via an underfloor heating system.
 Therefore if your project requires a concrete ground floor to be laid you should definitely consider incorporating underfloor heating tubing in the slab.

-Underfloor heating heats by conduction instead of convection, which is just better in so many ways, but can’t be adjusted rapidly and therefore is best suited to providing background heat with fast top-up potential from a wood burning stove (actually quite eco in many areas of rural Galicia where wood can be sourced with little or no transport cost, and cheaply), pellet burner, electric or gas heater.
+Underfloor heating heats by conduction instead of convection, which is just better in so many ways, but can’t be adjusted rapidly and therefore is best suited to providing background heat with fast top-up potential from a wood burning stove (actually quite eco in many areas of rural Galicia where wood can be sourced with little or no transport cost, and cheaply), pellet burner, electric or gas heater. - Photovoltaic solar panels: in an ideal world all new roofs and even south facing walls would be made out of photovoltaic tiles and most domestic buildings would be net producers of electricity.

 Restoring a property on a budget in Galicia is not, however, this ideal world.
 Photovoltaics are still not particularly efficient (typically less than 20%) and are also comparatively expensive, although both of these factors are changing for the better all the time.